kinnison/rust-workshop/session-01.md

 Each question should be answered as a fresh cargo binary project and you should bring them with you on your laptops next week for the recap/questions session.

+If you need help, please start by asking on `#rust` on our IRC, if that's too confusing for you, use our channel `#rust-course`, though learning from your more experienced colleagues will be a skill you want to develop.

 ---